Jazz Legend Dies at 84

 In the 1970s, Ayers transitioned from a post-bop jazz artist to a jazz-funk pioneer, forming his band Roy Ayers Ubiquity.
 This period saw the production of several successful albums, with “Everybody Loves the Sunshine” emerging as his signature hit.

-Over a career that spanned more than four decades, Ayers produced nearly 50 albums, 12 of which charted on the Billboard 200.
+Over a career that spanned over four decades, Ayers produced nearly 50 albums, 12 of which were charted on the Billboard 200.
 His most successful album, “You Send Me,” was released in 1978.

 Ayers was instrumental in blending electric instruments, rock and R&B rhythms, and soulful elements with jazz, resulting in a funkier version of the genre.
 This innovative approach to music led to both commercial success and critical recognition, including a Lifetime Achievement Award from the Congress of Racial Equality in 2011.

-Ayers’ influence extended beyond his own discography.
+Ayers’ influence extended beyond his discography.
 As reported by Billboard, Pharrell Williams cited Ayers as one of his most influential artists.
-Ayers’ music has been widely sampled by contemporary hip-hop and R&B artists, including Mary J. Blige and J. Cole.
+Contemporary hip-hop and R&B artists, including Mary J. Blige and J. Cole, have widely sampled Ayers’ music.

-Snoop Dogg is among the numerous artists who have sampled Ayers’ music, a fact that Ayers found both surprising and gratifying.
+Snoop Dogg is among the numerous artists who sampled Ayers’ music, which Ayers found both surprising and gratifying.
 “I’m happy to say that I never had to go to anyone to ask them to sample me,” he stated.
 “They just started doing it.
 It’s been wonderful hearing people put their own spin on my sounds.”

 Music historians and industry insiders have remarked that Ayers’ composition “Everybody Loves the Sunshine” has been sampled nearly 200 times by hip-hop artists, placing him among the most sampled musicians in history, a distinction shared with artists like James Brown.